flowdas/typeable/docs/api/typeable.rst

       This decorator can also be used with :term:`coroutine function`.
       In this case, the decorated function is also :term:`coroutine function`.
+      However, if the *keep_async* parameter is :const:`False`, the decorated function becomes a synchronous function that immediately calls the original function and returns :term:`awaitable`.
+      It is used for the purpose of generating an error due to type casting early.

    .. decorator:: typeable.cast.register(impl)